ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ### Netfilter conntrack sysctl parameters

-I hinted you back in the [**G012** chapter](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md#some-sysctl-values-are-managed-by-the-proxmox-ve-firewall) how, by enabling the firewall, new `sysctl` parameters would become available in your Proxmox VE host.
+It was hinted back in the [chapter **G012**](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md#some-sysctl-values-are-managed-by-the-proxmox-ve-firewall) how, by enabling the firewall, new `sysctl` parameters would become available in your Proxmox VE host.
 Those new parameters are all the files put in the `/proc/sys/net/netfilter` folder, except the `nf_log` ones which were already present initially.
 All of them are related to the netfilter conntrack system used to track network connections on the system.
 A new `/proc/sys/net/nf_conntrack_max` file is also created as a duplicate of the `/proc/sys/net/netfilter/nf_conntrack_max` file, maybe as a management convenience for Proxmox VE.

 But not only new parameters are enabled, some already existing ones get changed.
 In particular the `net.bridge.bridge-nf-call-ip6tables` and `net.bridge.bridge-nf-call-iptables` are set to `1`, enabling filtering on the bridges existing on the host.
 In fact, at this point your system already has one Linux bridge enabled, which you can find in the `pve` node level at the `System > Network` view:

 ![Linux bridge at pve node network](images/g014/pve_node_system_network_bridge.webp "Linux bridge at pve node network")

 In the capture above, you can see how this Linux bridge uses the host's Ethernet network card `enp3s0` as port to have access to the network.
-This bridge is necessary for later being able to provide network connectivity to the VMs you'll create in later chapters.
-But keep on reading this chapter to see how to apply firewalling at the bridge level with **ebtables**.
+This bridge is necessary for later being able to provide network connectivity to the VMs you will create in later chapters.
+But keep on reading this chapter to see how to apply firewalling at the bridge level with ebtables.

 ## Firewalling with ebtables

-When you enabled the firewall at the datacenter level, you may have noticed the `ebtables` option which was already enabled:
+When you enabled the firewall at the datacenter level, you may have noticed the `ebtables` option which was already active:

 ![ebtables option at Datacenter firewall](images/g014/pve_firewall_ebtables_option.webp "ebtables option at Datacenter firewall")